 - Won the CEO’s Business Enablement Award for the project that had the largest impact on the business in 2016

-Improving Enterprise UX with the Design Success Ladder
+Improving Enterprise UX with the Experience Success Ladder

 In our personal lives, we’ve all experienced what it’s like to use a great product vs. a mediocre or bad product.
 They’re easier and more enjoyable to use, so we’re likely to pay more, stay loyal, be more forgiving if something goes wrong, and recommend them to our friends.

 These same principles apply in the enterprise.
-When internal products climb the Design Success Ladder and become more comfortable, delightful, and meaningful to use, they spark massive savings and increase satisfaction.
+When internal products climb the Experience Success Ladder and become more comfortable, delightful, and meaningful to use, they spark massive savings and increase satisfaction.

-When internal products climb the Design Success Ladder and become more comfortable, delightful, and meaningful to use, they spark massive savings and increase satisfaction.
+When internal products climb the Experience Success Ladder and become more comfortable, delightful, and meaningful to use, they spark massive savings and increase satisfaction.

 Enterprise organizations that buy off-the-shelf, pre-configured software or implement products without considering user needs often find they don’t work as well as expected, leading to:

 - Employees feeling lost and discouraged, resulting in dissatisfaction and even attrition